 Every semester, the Monday before finals begin, is considered Reading Day/Dead Day.
 This means there are no classes and students are expected to relax and prepare for the remaining week of final exams.
 We end the night with Late Night Breakfast, which is fun for all!

 School Colors

-Selected by our founders before the first classes began, orange and blue have become symbolic of Houston Baptist University in all phases of campus life.
+Selected by our founders before the first classes began, The Noble Orange and Blue have become symbolic of Houston Baptist University in all phases of campus life.

 School Mascot